Testing the Starobinsky model of inflation with resonant cavities: Scalaron Decay in Jordan Frame Starobinsky Model

-We identify $\zeta$ as the scalar DOF associated with the Starobinsky inflation model called the scalaron whose mass $M_\zeta=M_P/\sqrt{3\alpha}$ is constrained to $\approx3\times10^{13}$ GeV from CMB observations \cite{Ellis:2015pla}.
-We have, therefore, obtained an equivalent nonminimal scalar-tensor theory in the Jordan that features a scalaron coupled with two gravitons.
-It is straightforward to see at this stage that we have two distinct processes through which the inflaton could produce gravitons during the reheating stage: inflaton decay (suppressed by $M_P$), and inflaton annihilation (suppressed by $M_P^2$ since it requires two 3-vertices and off-shell mediation).
-Since inflaton decay is the leading order process, our analysis from this point forward shall only consider that.
+based on Planck 2018 results \cite{Planck:2018jri} (see also \cite{DeFelice:2010aj,Ellis:2015pla}).
+It is straightforward to see at this stage that we have two distinct processes through which the inflaton could produce gravitons during the reheating stage: inflaton decay (suppressed by $M_P$), and inflaton annihilation (suppressed by $M_P^2$ because it requires two 3-vertices and off-shell mediation).
+Since inflaton decay is the leading order process, our analysis shall only consider that.